-Source Data # of PRAMS Records # of Source Records # of PRAMS Records Linked with Source Records % of PRAMS Records Linked to Source Data Insert name of administrative Insert name of administrative data source linked with PRAMS] Overall (YYYY - YYYY) [By PRAMS year - insert rows for each year of PRAMS linked] [Add rows for each additiona Il source linked with PRA MS] those detected through prob babilistic determination of DOB, and sex using a ba or manual review (e.g., sic edit distance approa breakdown of the number linked If there are 1000 PRAMS respor ach, one would report the numb v (n2), where n1 + n2 = 900.) idents and 900 of them
+Source Data # of PRAMS Records # of Source Records # of PRAMS Records Linked with Source Records % of PRAMS Records Linked to Source Data Insert name of administrative Insert name of administrative data source linked with PRAMS] Overall (YYYY - YYYY) [By PRAMS year - insert rows for each year of PRAMS linked] [Add rows for each additiona [Add rows for each additional source linked with PRAMS] Notes: If relevant, please specify the total PRAMS records linked and include the breakdown of the number linked deterministically and those detected through probabilistic determination or manual review (e.g., If there are 1000 PRAMS respondents and 900 of them were linked using full name, DOB, and sex using a basic edit distance approach, one would report the number linked (900) and the number with exact matches (n1) and those detected through manual review (n2), where n1 + n2 = 900.)

 Table 3.
-Characteristics of the % of source data and PRAMS observations that were successfully linked, overall and by race/ethnicity, age, education, and payer sources\.
+Characteristics of the % of source data and PRAMS observations that were successfully linked, overall and by race/ethnicity, age, education, and payer sources.